MicrosoftDocs/azure-docs/articles/purview/register-scan-sap-bw.md

 ms.custom: template-how-to
 ---

-# Connect to and manage SAP Business Warehouse in Microsoft Purview
+# Govern SAP Business Warehouse in Microsoft Purview

 This article outlines how to register SAP Business Warehouse (BW), and how to authenticate and interact with SAP BW in Microsoft Purview.
 For more information about Microsoft Purview, read the [introductory article](overview.md).